ji-ngg/CPT-Term-3-2025/README.md

 ## Computing AT3
-press on the other readmes :)
+press on the other markdowns :)